Michigan business challenge eligibility and application process

 AOE Medical, Most Successful Undergraduate team award for $2,500 and one of two Outstanding Presentation awards for $2,000.
 Represented by Arianna Carley (BSE '17), Eli Fox, (BA '17), Christina Tang (BS '18), and Brandon Boot (BSE '17).

 Sage & Grace, Outstanding Presentation award for $2,000.
 Founder Holly Price (MBA '17).

 CARt, Marketing Award, sponsored by Marketing Associates, for $2,500.
 Represented by Ali Jensen (MPH '16), Stacey Matlen (MPH '16), Christine Priori (MBA/MPH '17), Mikaela Rodkin (MBA/MS '17).

 For previous winners click here.

-Eligible teams who submit a complete Intent to Compete form as a single .pdf to firstname.lastname@example.org will be invited to compete in Round 1.
+Eligible teams who submit an eligible application through the startup compete platform will be invited to compete in Round 1.